MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Enable**

 - 🚀	Intel® Virtualization Technology (VT-x) > An actual hardware virtualisation assistance.
 - 🚀	Above 4G decoding > When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
-Please ensure that Booter -> Quirks -> ResizeAppleGpuBars is set to 0 if this is enabled
+Please ensure that **Booter > Quirks > ResizeAppleGpuBars** is set to 0 if this is enabled
 - 🚀	Hyper-Threading > An Intel® hardware innovation that allows multiple threads to run on each core, this means more work can be done in parallel
 - 🚀	Execute Disable Bit > An Intel® hardware-based security component.
 - 🚀	EHCI/XHCI Hand-off > USB functions are handled by the OS